Australia’s Star Gold Coast Casino Suing Singapore VIP Gambler Over $30M Debt

 Little is known surrounding Dr. Wong Yew Choi and how he amassed such wealth that a casino would be willing to lend him tens of millions of dollars.

-What Casino.org was able to find on Wong is that he’s the chairman of Celton Manx, an online gaming and software firm based in the Isle of Man.
+What Casino.org was able to find on Wong is that he resigned as a director of Celton Manx, an online gaming and software firm based in the Isle of Man, in March of 2019.
 The company is said to be the first interactive gaming firm to be licensed to operate internet table games with live dealers in the self-governing British sovereign state.

 There have also been unfounded claims linking Wong to Paul Phua, a Malaysian high-stakes poker player, and bookie who has been an alleged member of the 14K triad based in Hong Kong.